lunant/pastedown/README.markdown

 Author and license
 ------------------

-Written by Hong MinHee <http://dahlia.kr/>.
+Written by Hong Minhee <http://dahlia.kr/>.
 Copyright 2010 [Lunant][].
 The source code is available under [AGPL][].